 7. Aftercare following treatment of complete articular fractures

 Introduction Impediments to the restoration of full knee function after distal femoral fracture are fibrosis and adhesion of injured soft tissues around the metaphyseal fracture zone, joint capsular scarring, intra-articular adhesions and muscle weakness.

 Continuous passive motion is a low load method of restoring movement and is a useful tool n the early post operative phase.
 It must be used in combination with muscle strengthening programs.
 With stable fracture fixation, the surgeon and the physical therapy staff will design an individual program of progressive rehabilitation for each patient.

 The regimens suggested here are for guidance only and not to be regarded as proscriptive.

 Weight bearing Touch-down weight bearing (10-15 kg) may be performed immediately with crutches, or a walker.
-This will be continued for 6-10 weeks postoperatively.
-Touch-down weight bearing progresses to full weight bearing gradually over a period of 2 to 3 weeks (beginning at 6–10 weeks postoperatively).
-In general, patients are fully weight bearing without devices (e.g., cane) by 16-20 weeks.
+This will be continued for 8-12 weeks postoperatively.
+This is mostly to protect the articular component of the injury, rather than the shaft injury.
+Touch-down weight bearing progresses to full weight bearing gradually, over a period of 2 to 3 weeks (beginning at 8–12 weeks postoperatively).
+In general, patients are fully weight bearing, without devices (e.g., cane) by 16-20 weeks.

 Follow-up Wound healing should be assessed at two to three weeks postoperatively.
 Subsequently 6 week, 12 week, 6 month, and 12 month follow-ups are usually made.
 Serial x-rays allow the surgeon to assess the healing of the fracture.